 1. Plumber is a Highly Valued & Respected Trade

 We need clean water to survive.
-Effective plumbing is the foundation of modern cities, and an essential requirement of every home, office, and public building.
-Imagine trying to go a single day without access to safe drinking water, or the conveniences of indoor plumbing?
+Effective plumbing is the foundation of modern cities and an essential requirement of every home, office, and public building.
+Imagine trying to go a single day without access to safe drinking water or the conveniences of indoor plumbing.

 Skilled plumbers are highly valued and well-respected for the indispensable services they provide.
-During times of emergency, or simply for routine maintenance and repairs, most people would agree that a reliable plumber is worth his/her weight in gold!
+During times of emergency, or simply for routine maintenance and repairs, most people would agree that a reliable plumber is worth their weight in gold!

 2. Plumbing Pre-apprenticeship Training is Quick to Complete